 - The criteria developed by the city to distinguish investment property from ownoccupied property and from property held for sale in the ordinary course of operations; - b.
-The methods and significant assumptions applied in determining the fair value was supported by market evidence or was more heavily based on other factors (which the entity should disclose) because of the nature of the property and lack of comparable market data;
+The methods and significant assumptions applied in determining the fair value was supported by market evidence or was more heavily based on other factors (which the entity should disclose) because of the nature of the property and lack of comparable market data; - c.

-- c.
 The extent to which the fair value of investment property (as measured or disclosed in the financial statements) is based on a valuation by an independent Valuer who holds a recognised and relevant professional qualification and who has recent experience in the location and category of the investment property being valued.
 If there has been no such valuation, that fact should be disclosed; - d.
 The amounts included in the Statement of Financial Performance for: - i.
 Rental revenue from investment property; - ii.
-Direct operating expenses (including repairs and maintenance) arising from investment property that generated rental revenue during the period; and - e.
-Direct operating expenses (including repairs and maintenance) arising from investment property that did not generate rental revenue during the period; - f.
-The existence and amounts of restrictions on the reliability of investment property or the remittance of revenue and proceeds of disposal; - g.
-Material contractual obligations to purchase, construct or develop investment property or for repairs, maintenance or enhancements; - h.
-A reconciliation of the carrying amount of investment property at the beginning and end of the period showing the following: - i.
-Additions, disclosing separately those additions resulting from acquisitions and those resulting from capitalised subsequent expenditure; - ii.
-Additions resulting from acquisitions through entity combinations; - iii.
-Disposals; - iv.
-Net gains or losses from fair value adjustments; - v.
-The net exchange differences arising on the translation of the financials statements of a foreign entity; - vi.
-Transfers to and from inventories and owner-occupied property; and - vii.
-Other movements. - i.
-The fair value of the investment property.
-In the exceptional cases, when the city cannot determine the fair value of the investment property reliably, the entity should disclose: - i.
-A description of the investment property; - ii.
-An explanation of why fair value cannot be determined reliably; and - iii.
-If possible the range of estimates within which fair value is highly likely to lie.
+Direct operating expenses (including repairs and maintenance) arising from investment property that generated rental revenue during the period; and

+- e.
+Direct operating expenses (including repairs and maintenance) arising from investment property that did not generate rental revenue during the period; - e.
+The existence and amounts of restrictions on the reliability of investment property or the remittance of revenue and proceeds of disposal; - f.
+Material contractual obligations to purchase, construct or develop investment property or for repairs, maintenance or enhancements; - g.
+A reconciliation of the carrying amount of investment property at the beginning and end of the period showing the following:

+Additions, disclosing separately those additions resulting from acquisitions and those resulting from capitalised subsequent expenditure;

+Additions resulting from acquisitions through entity combinations;